xyzmjf/tautomatic/manual.md

 It is remarkable that such a small structure with just 8 heavy atoms can lead to a significant number of tautomeric forms.
 This leads to many complications in areas such as storing chemical structures in databases, or indeed in structure based modelling for drug design.
+Again we emphasise that deducing the 'correct' tautomer may only be resolved by experimentation such as NMR and that the 'answer' may be temperature and solvent dependent.
+However, computation is useful as it is a good proxy for experiments and offers a systematic and easy to apply approach.

 **[3]** Comparison with some literature.